Error-404-NotFound/RISC-V-SIMULATOR/README.md

 * Implementation of Replacement Policies: Replacement Policies such as LRU(Least Recently Used) and LFU(Least Frequently Used) have been implemented.
 * Calculation of Misses and Hits: The corresponding Misses and Hits by the cache corresonding to the policies have been calculated.
 * Incorporation of Instructions and Data: The cache is designed to handle both instructions as well as the data corresponding to all memory accesses  in the program.

+#### Phase-4
+* Incorporation of Data in cache: Along with instructions data part is also being  stored in the cache.
+* Seggregation of caches for each core: L1 cache can be seperated for each core as per user requirement.
+* integration of vector Instructions: Vector addition as per SIMD protocol is being supported.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>